ncolesummers/github-star-management/scripts/git-hooks/README.md

 - **pre-push**: Runs before pushing to a remote repository
   - Runs the full test suite to ensure all tests pass
+  - Verifies documentation is updated for changed files (requires docs/ or README.md to be staged if code changes are present)

+- **post-checkout**: Runs after checking out a branch
+  - Detects if `deno.lock` has changed and notifies the developer to update dependencies if needed

+- **post-merge**: Runs after merging a branch
+  - Notifies developers about dependency changes if `deno.lock` was updated

 ## Installation